aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 See the sample project proposal for an example of this.

+### Sample State

+- `sample-state.md`

+Create a basic illustration of your state shape.
+Think about what information you need to store for your app to work, and how best to organize it to minimize duplication and maximize ease of access.

 ### Redux Architecture

 - `redux-structure.md`

 Discuss how information will move through your application state and where it will be stored.

 Organize your discussion around each `slice` (i.e. reducer) of state that will be needed.
 You should be able to use this document to trace an action starting